james-flemings/dp_compress/README.md

 # Differentially Private Knowledge Distillation via Synthetic Text Generation

+This is the source code for the paper [Differentially Private Knowledge Distillation via Synthetic Text Generation](https://arxiv.org/pdf/2403.00932).
+In this work, we improved differentially private knowledge distillation of generate large language models by using the teacher model to generate differentially prviate synthetic data.
+Our framework proceeds in three steps: (1) A teaher model is fine-tuned on a private downstream dataset using DP-SGD.
+(2) The teacher model is prompt with control codes to generate synthetic data.
+(3) A student model is trained on the synthetic data with knowledge distillation from the teacher.

+## Environment Setup
 We are using the [dp-transformers](https://github.com/microsoft/dp-transformers) library as a submodule.
 To properly add it, run the following commands after cloning this repository:

 ```bash